HOW WE STARTED:

 I knew of a couple of people who'd expressed enthusiasm for wanting to blog.
 So I began to come out of the dark corner, and I shared.

 We are now a group of writers, podcasters, artists, musicians, and creativists that are experiencing Recovery through Sobriety.
 We each have a passion for living a healthy, sober life, which includes physical, mental, emotional, spiritual, and social life.
 The topics will range widely, so there will be a great mix of subjects, feelings, and life.
 The rules are quite simple.
 We do it because it is important to us.
 We do it because it works, it helps us process, and helps us grow.
 We do it because we care.
 We do it because we're passionate about expressing our experience, strength, and most importantly -- our hope.
-We do it because just maybe, someone else will see it can be done with them, too.
+We do it because just maybe, someone else will see it can be done, and hopefully they can find a way out of their Hell, too.

 Alcoholism/addiction and mental health doesn't have to kill us... we just have to know it.
 So we share it.